HSA Tax Resources and Information

 Once you’ve calculated the excess contribution amount, you can request a distribution from your account by submitting an HSA Distribution Request Form, then send the completed form to Nyhart via email to or via fax at 1-888-887-9961.

-Nyhart will issue you a check for the excess contributions.
-You also have the option to request direct deposit of the funds as long as your bank account information is on file.
+Nyhart will issue you a check for the excess contributions (there is a $10 check fee).
+You also have the option to request direct deposit of the funds as long as your bank account information is on file (there is no fee for this option).
 You must have enough funds in your account for them to issue the FULL excess contribution amount.

 When you receive the distribution, you can treat it like any other income and deposit it into a regular bank account.
 When you file your annual tax return, you will report the withdrawal of these excess contributions on Form 8889 and pay income taxes on those funds.